 I have overcome quite a few personal, extraordinary hurdles in my lifetime.
 Throughout the years, I've become passionate to share how I turned my STRUGGLES to STRENGTH.
 My writings are a reflection of my adversities and valuable life lessons.

-The opportunity to connect with and inspire others for a positive mindset and cultivate the idea to simply "Hit That Reset Button", with my #RESET book, assemblies and retail collection, gives my experiences purpose.
+The opportunity to connect with and inspire others to follow their dreams, shift to a positive mindset, never loose their passion, and to persevere, through my books, assemblies and retail collections, gives my experiences purpose.

 Here's a glimpse of some things I have personally and humbly overcome.